AaltoSciComp/blog/content/2026/thoughts-on-aalto-ai-strategy.rst

      this development.
 Prepare for a future where cloud AI inference prices increase and it becomes necessary to move some work to local hardware.
+   * A clear understanding of the AI act and the difference between something using AI under command of a human and a AI system (which is autonomously making decisions and affecting the environment).
    * Support in how to think about both using and developing AI tools, instead of being a consumer.